barryclark/jekyll-now/FPV-getting-started-gear.md

 * [$219 FPV GOGGLES: Fat Shark Scout](https://www.amazon.com/Fat-Shark-Scout-FPV-Goggles/dp/B07V7Y3WX3/ref=sr_1_2?tag=juliusakula-20)
 * [$218 FPV CONTROLLER: Taranis X9D](https://www.amazon.com/FrSky-Taranis-Access-Telemetry-Silver/dp/B07VRP1V76/ref=sr_1_1?tag=juliusakula-20)

 Total $540 before tax.
 The drone should come with a couple batteries and a charger.
-This is a very good controller (professional), the best of the cheaper style of goggles, and a cheapo drone just to have something to fly.
+This is a very good controller (professional), the best of the cheaper style of goggles(box goggle, it has DVR), and a cheapo drone just to have something to fly.
 More drones are linked in the drone section of this page.
+You would probably want a good controller and goggles before you got a good drone, so flying a starter drone - a 1S battery class tiny drone - I think is a good move.

+The three items above are a combination of a (1) VR Goggles, (2) a drone with a camera that connects to your goggles, and (3) a radio controller to fly the drone.
+I have found that the above products would be basically the most reasonable (cheapest while still being good quality) getting-started shopping list for FPV droning.
+The controller above has a charging port which allows you to charge it rather than deal with removing the battery from the controller to charge it, a little more expensive but I think worth it.

-Can be ~$200 cheaper with [$119 FPV GOGGLES: Fat Shark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) and [$125 FPV CONTROLLER: Taranis Q X7](https://www.amazon.com/FrSky-Taranis-Channels-Transmitter-Controller/dp/B072559WH9?tag=juliusakula-20) instead.
+Can be ~$200 cheaper with [$125 FPV CONTROLLER: Taranis Q X7](https://www.amazon.com/FrSky-Taranis-Channels-Transmitter-Controller/dp/B072559WH9?tag=juliusakula-20) and [$119 FPV GOGGLES: Fat Shark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) instead.
 Total would be $345 with the [$99 Mobula6 drone](https://www.amazon.com/Happymodel-Mobula6-Brushless-Crazybee-Controller/dp/B081F7ZG74/ref=sr_1_1?tag=juliusakula-20).

-The three items above are a combination of a First-Person-View quad-copter, a drone controller, and $200 goggles (also not included with the drone) instead of the $650 goggles that pro drone-racers use - the Fat Shark Dominators (links below).
-I have found that the above links would be the most reasonable getting-started shopping list for FPV.

 > If you have time to read more info about drones, the rest of this page covers many other options for the drones and different features you can choose when you are building your own drone.